 What is it

-Secondary containment is a system set in place to protect the environment from spillage, overfill, or leakage from storage tanks housing hazardous materials.
+It is a system set in place to protect the environment from spillage, overfill, or leakage from storage tanks housing hazardous materials.
 Typically, secondary storage will be a dike system, concrete vault, or double wall steel storage tank.
-These secondary containment systems must have sufficient volume to hold all of the primary tank’s liquid capacity plus a hefty extra percentage to ensure proper containment.
+These secondary systems must have sufficient volume to hold all of the primary tank’s liquid capacity plus a hefty extra percentage to ensure proper containment.

 Secondary Containment Guidelines

 When storing and dispensing hazardous materials, great care must be taken to contain and spills or leakages that may occur.
 To ensure continued environmental protection and health, the EPA has set forth guidelines regarding the proper implementation of secondary containment.

 The secondary volume of a single storage tank must be at least 110% of the tank.
 Facilities with more than one tank must have secondary containment of at least 150% of the largest tank’s volume or 10% of the total volume of all containers, whichever is greater.

 If the secondary system is open to rainfall, the system must be hold at least 4.5 inches of rainfall over the required containment volume.
 Secondary containment systems open to fire sprinklers must hold the water from said sprinklers for at least 20 minutes while still maintaining the required containment volume.

 Secondary Containment Construction

 Overfill protection must be provided in some form for the tank’s primary containment vessel.
 Overspill protections devices can include: